Creighton Neuroscience Symposium

 We intend to foster a collaborative environment for individuals at the forefront of this rapidly evolving field and to critically assess findings and produce scientific evidence to guide clinical decision making.
 Creighton undergraduate students, graduate students, and medical students alike are invited to showcase their findings to peers and faculty.
 In turn, clinicians and researchers with a passion for translational research guide learners through keynote presentations.

-A complete list of abstracts from the 2020 symposium can be found here.
 Past presentations have highlighted discoveries in the following neuroscience subcategories:

 - Epilepsy And Seizure